Last Updated February 14, 2024

 The ground around your home should slope away approximately 1/4-inch down for every foot away from your home.
 This comes to around 2 ft. per 100 ft.
 So at 100 feet from your house, the ground should be 2 ft. lower than at the base of your home.

 To accurately measure the slope of your yard’s landscape grading grab a 3 ft. long wood stake.
 Drive it 1 ft. deep in the dirt at the bottom of your house.
 Then measure a 100 ft distance away from your house.
 At that spot drive a second 3 ft. long stake into the soil.

 At ground level on the stake by the house attach a string.
 Run the string to the second stake.
 Attach it to the stake with the string level.
 Use a carpenter’s level to achieve this.

 With the string attached to both stakes, measure the distance from the ground to the string on the far stake.

 If you measure a drop from 3 inches to 2 feet, you may be able to do the leveling yourself.
-However, if the drop is greater than that, or it slopes upward, it is recommended that you hire a professional to grade the yard.
+However, if the drop is greater than that, or it slopes upward, it is highly recommended that you hire a professional to grade the yard.

 For very steep slopes you may consider planting ground covers or building terraces.

 If you decide to take on the task of landscape grading yourself, you will need the following tools and equipment:

 - Lawn Mower